-In January, Malek spoke with ET at the Palm Springs International Film Awards, where he was accepting the Breakout Performance honor for Bohemian Rhapsody, about the final season of the groundbreaking hacker drama.
+In January, Malek spoke with ET at the Palm Springs International Film Awards, about the final season of the groundbreaking hacker drama.

 "[Christian Slater and I] both got a call from Sam Esmail, our director, executive producer, creator, and my mouth was agape after he told me how the season ended.
 So, it's going to be a very, very, climatic ending to what I think has been four great seasons of television," Malek said at the time, adding, "I'm gonna miss Elliot quite a bit."

 Mr. Robot has been a star-making turn for Malek, who is now an Oscar winner (for Bohemian Rhapsody), as well as an Emmy- and Golden Globe-winning actor (for the USA Network series).
 When news came last year that the show was ending after four seasons, Esmail promised that fans would be given a proper ending.